metabase/metabase/docs/architectures/response-handling.md

-This becomes problematic in Metabase because a request can involve querying a resource that has high latency for any number of reasons: the network might be slow, the query might have complex joins, etc. Consuming threads when waiting leads to poor performance.
+This becomes problematic in Metabase because a request can involve querying a resource that has high latency for any number of reasons: the network might be slow, the query might have complex joins, etc. Consuming threads when waiting leads to poor performance because it increases memory consumption and can eventually lead to thread starvation (when there are so many threads that no thread is able to get scheduled enough time to actually complete its work).

-Async handlers help by "off-loading" the handler from a thread while the handler generates a response, freeing the thread for other work or garbage collection.
+Async handlers help by off-loading the handler from a thread while the handler generates a response, freeing the thread for other work or garbage collection.
 Async handlers are normally written as [functions that take three arguments](https://www.booleanknot.com/blog/2016/07/15/asynchronous-ring.html):